ehteshamkhaja/aws-eks-demo-cluster-without-modules/README.md

 In the kubernetes.tf file, i have provided user devops access to the kubernetes resources, as by default i am not having access to cluster.

+==
+There are two files role.yaml and rolebinding.yaml for providing user RBAC to the resources inside the cluster, you can customize it with your user names.
+==